Guanajuato (city): Mummies

-Photo of 1897 of the mummies of Guanajuato at 'Old Mexico, 1897,' collected by F. M. White.

 The city's most famous tourist attraction is the Mummies of Guanajuato, which are in their own museum on the side of the municipal cemetery in the Tepetapa neighborhood.
 The Mummy Museum contains a collection of specimens that mummified naturally in the adjoining cemetery.
 Authorities began exhuming bodies in 1870, when a new law required residents to pay a tax for perpetual burial.
 If survivors didn't pay the tax, they exhumed the body.
 If the body was mummified, they stored it in a building above ground and people began paying to see them in the late 1800s.
 The burial tax was abolished in 1958.
 At first, the mummies were displayed in a poorly lit tunnel that visitors entered with a torch or candle.
 Visitors were allowed to touch the mummies with some even breaking off pieces for souvenirs or to verify the body was real.
 The modern museum opened in 1970 with proper lighting and ventilation, and the mummies protected behind glass.

 The collection contains 111 mummies, mostly women, with some men and about 20 children, but only 59 of these are on display.
 It is considered the largest collection of mummies in the Western Hemisphere.
 Almost all of the people were commoners and came from backgrounds such as miners and farmers.
 The mummies were disinterred from the municipal cemetery between 1870 and 1958, and were people who died between 1850 and 1950.
 The first of the documented mummies, which has been on display in one form or another since the 1870s, is that of a French doctor named Remigio Leroy.
 He can be seen at the current museum.
 Of the children in the collection, one can see evidence of a practice where deceased Catholic children were dressed as angels, if girls, or as saints, if boys, to indicate their purity and assured entrance into heaven.
 Several are babies, including one considered the smallest mummy in the world.
 Two of these small bodies were partially embalmed by taking out internal organs and replacing the cavities with packing material.
 One was a fetus, which probably miscarried at about 24 weeks, and the other is a newborn male infant.
 This embalming process may have enhanced the natural mummification process but was not the cause.
 It is not known why these had been embalmed, nor are their years of death exactly known.
 There is a mummy of a woman who died in childbirth or miscarriage (a dried placenta is attached to her) but it is not known if she is the mother of either of these mummified children.